Key Facts

 Nutrition/Feed the Future

-For more than 40 years, USAID has been involved in nutrition efforts, aiming to prevent undernutrition through interventions such as nutrition education, nutrition during pregnancy, exclusive breastfeeding, and micronutrient supplementation.7 USAID’s nutrition efforts are coordinated with the U.S. Feed the Future Initiative (FtF, launched in 2009), which aims to address global hunger and food security and is led by USAID and the U.S. Department of Agriculture.
+For more than 40 years, USAID has been involved in nutrition efforts, aiming to prevent undernutrition through interventions such as nutrition education, nutrition during pregnancy, exclusive breastfeeding, and micronutrient supplementation.7 USAID’s nutrition efforts are coordinated with the U.S. Feed the Future Initiative (FtF, launched in 2009), which aims to address global hunger and food security and is led by USAID with several U.S. government agencies including the U.S. Department of Agriculture.
 See the KFF fact sheet on U.S. MCH efforts (which includes U.S. nutrition efforts).

 Global Health Security

 While the U.S. government has supported global health security (GHS) work for more than two decades, its involvement has expanded over time, with attention to these efforts growing significantly due to the COVID-19 pandemic.
-Meant to reduce the threat of emerging and re-emerging diseases by supporting preparedness, detection, and response capabilities worldwide, U.S. GHS efforts are primarily carried out by USAID, CDC, the Department of Defense (DoD), and the Department of State.
+Meant to reduce the threat of emerging and re-emerging diseases by supporting preparedness, detection, and response capabilities worldwide, U.S. GHS efforts are primarily carried out by the White House, USAID, CDC, the Department of Defense (DoD), and the Department of State.
 The U.S. has also played a key role in development of the “Global Health Security Agenda (GHSA),” an international partnership launched in 2014 and now involving more than 70 countries and international organizations.
 Through the GHSA, U.S. government agencies work with host governments and partners to help countries make measurable improvements in capabilities to detect and respond to emerging disease events and achieve global health security targets.
+Further, in 2022 the U.S. was an early supporter and is the largest funder of the Pandemic Fund, a multilateral global financing mechanism that aims to help countries build their capacity to prevent, prepare for, and respond to epidemics and pandemics.
 See the KFF brief on the U.S. GHS efforts.

 Where Do These Programs Operate?